cazcaz/HyperbolicShellGenV3/README.md

 1) Dont change springcoeff (It likes being large)
 2) Anything at 100 or below bending stiffness (circum) seems to fail surface quickly
 3) Anything too small or big for the radius doesnt like existing
+4) For resolution 50 with 50 expanions, it takes about 12 minutes (On system running linux and windows concurrently with a fairly decent CPU) (Increasing expansions increases time massively)